anubhootipandey/RescueBites_Frontend/README.md

 ### 🚀 Deployment Notes

-* Deploy backend using Render or Railway
+* Deploy backend using Render
 * MongoDB Atlas for live data
 * Use `.env` with secure secrets